Lucius-White/kids2cooks/src/recipes/pancakes.md

 ---
-title: Fluffy Pancakes
+title: Pancakes
 meal: breakfast
 image: pancakes.jpg
-description: Light, airy pancakes that are perfect for breakfast.
+description: Fluffy pancakes made with Bisquick and cooked to golden perfection.
 badge: Delicious
-prepTime: 30
-restrictions:
-  - vegetarian
+difficulty: difficult
 tags:
-  - healthy
   - delicious
-difficulty: hard
+  - kid-favorite
+  - brunch
 ingredients:
+  - 2 cups Bisquick mix
-  - 1 cup all-purpose flour
+  - 1 cup milk
-  - 2 tablespoons sugar
+  - 2 eggs
-  - 1 teaspoon baking powder
+  - 1 Tbsp butter
-  - 1/2 teaspoon baking soda
-  - 1/4 teaspoon salt
 instructions:
+  - Heat a pan at medium.
+  - Add 1 Tbsp butter to the pan.
-  - In a large bowl, whisk together the dry ingredients.
+  - Crack the eggs into a large bowl.
-  - In another bowl, combine milk, egg, melted butter, and vanilla.
-  - Mix wet and dry ingredients until just combined.
+  - Whisk mix, milk, and eggs until smooth.
-  - Cook on a greased skillet until golden brown.
+  - Pour small amounts of the batter on the pan.
+Make sure the pancakes don’t touch each other.
+  - Flip the pancakes when there are bubbles on top.
 ---